pedroborges/kirby-meta-tags/readme.md

 </p></details>

 ## Basic Usage
-After installing the Meta Tags plugin, you will need to add one line to the `head` element on your template, or `header.php` snippet:
+After installing the Meta Tags plugin, you need to add one line to the `head` element on your template, or `header.php` snippet:

 ```diff
 <html>